 (A) The sums of money paid as provided for in this subchapter shall be immediately deposited in such bank, banks or trust companies as the City Council shall direct, 50% of which money shall be kept on special deposit in a fund to be known as the "Cemetery Perpetual Care Fund of the City of White Cloud."
 Such funds and the interest thereon shall be kept apart from all other money belonging to the cemeteries or cemetery funds and all other funds of the city and shall only be withdrawn and invested as directed by this subchapter.
-The remaining 50% of which money paid as provided for in this subchapter shall be transferred to the cemeteries.
+The remaining 50% of which money paid as provided for in this subchapter shall be transferred to the cemetery account of the general fund and budgeted for use in the care, maintenance and improvement of the city cemeteries.
 The Treasurer's official bond shall cover all monies so invested for the purposes aforesaid.
 In no event shall the city be liable to repay the principal paid for perpetual care to any person having purchased such care.